-Those amaryllis owners who live in states that receive strong daily sunlight, like Nevada for example, will grow their plants in partial shade or in areas that receive only indirect light.
+Those amaryllis owners who live in states that receive strong daily sunlight, like Nevada for example, should grow their plants in partial shade or in areas that receive only indirect light.

-Amaryllis light requirements indoor
+Amaryllis light requirements for indoor plants

 If you intend to grow amaryllis outside, or want to move an indoor potted amaryllis outdoors, read my guide to using amaryllis outside.

 Amaryllis grown in an area with good indirect light can receive light for much longer periods and you should aim for a minimum of 6 hours of light per day.

 You will only run into problems if you place your plant in an area they gets too much direct light or too little light in general, i.e. in full sun all day or in full shade or in an area that gets less than 4 hours of light.

 Partial shade is fine for amaryllis as long as the plant receives at least 4 hours of good light per day.

 So, by using simple window shades it was possible to limit that amount of direct light from hitting the plant thus protecting the plant from overexposure to string UV rays.

 However, because there is still light entering through the window and fully illuminating the room the amaryllis plant still gets plenty of indirect light.

 I advise amaryllis owners who place their plant in direct sunlight to ensure it gets only about 6 hours of sunlight per day.

-For example, an amaryllis plant left in 14 hours of direct sunlight per day in Las Vegas during the summer will not fare well, while the same plant could grow happily if left in direct sunlight in Montana.
+For example, an amaryllis plant left in 14 hours of direct sunlight per day in Las Vegas during the summer will not fare well.
+The same plant could grow happily if left in direct sunlight in Montana though.

 What if you go too far and restrict too much light from reaching your amaryllis?

-You will know that your amaryllis is getting insufficient light if the plant fails to bloom – read my guide for treating non-blooming amaryllis here but be aware that immature amaryllis bulbs rarely bloom.
+You will know that your amaryllis is getting insufficient light if the plant fails to bloom.
+Read my guide for treating non-blooming amaryllis here but be aware that immature amaryllis bulbs rarely bloom.